Financial and Tax Related Information About Cairn Rescue USA (CRUSA)

 Your in-kind donation receipt should include the name and address of the charitable organization (in our case, CRUSA), the date the charitable contribution was made, and a description of the property in detail reasonable under the circumstances.
 A letter or other written communication from the charitable organization acknowledging receipt of the contribution and containing this information will serve as a receipt.
 You are not required to have a receipt where it is impractical to get one (for example, if you leave property at a charity's unattended drop site) but you should have other backup when you are claiming a deduction of more than $250.
 You must also keep record of the fair market value of the property at the time of the contribution and how you figured that fair market value.
 Please note that with the exception of vehicle donations where special rules apply, the charity does NOT set the fair market value of your in-kind contribution.
 That is for you and your accountants to determine in accordance with IRS rules.
 Generally, it is the lower of your acquisition cost and the item’s fair market value.
 For new items, you would generally use your acquisition cost, whereas for used items you may want to check Ebay for non-charitable sales of the same or similar used item and print the result of that auction as substantiation of the fair market value of the item you donated.
 For items that you make, the rules generally limit your deduction to your acquisition costs for the materials you used to make the item.
 Special rules apply to the donation of vehicles where your donation is limited to the amount that the charity sold the donated vehicle for, but at this time CRUSA does not accept vehicle donations.
 For items over $5,000, you must obtain a written appraisal of the donated property from a qualified appraiser.
 In addition, if you attach any special terms or conditions to the gift of property, your receipt (and the fair market value you assign to the property contributed) must also reflect that.
 As with cash receipts, the receipt must state whether the qualified organization gave you any goods or services as a result of your contribution (other than token items and intangible membership benefits).

 You must have Adobe Acrobat Reader to view the documents.
-To download Acrobat Reader, click the button below:
+To download Acrobat Reader, click the button below (we recommend that you uncheck the boxes for the McAfee antivirus programs which come pre-checked):